 Why this Training?

-Add another complexity to the uniform police officer’s job.
-They are expected to control their emotions at times when rational thought in the minds of person(s) they are engaging has been high-jacked by emotions.
+Add to this another poorly understood and under trained complexity to the public safety first responders’ job.
+They are expected to control their emotions at times when rational thought in the minds of person(s) they are engaging has been emotionally high-jacked.

-How well a uniform officer manages their emotions, how self-aware they become of their attitude, beliefs and values, and the level of competency the possess for gathering information can have profound implications on public safety, problem solving and information used by the courts in civil and criminal proceedings.
+How well a uniform officer manages their own emotions and the emotions of others, how self-aware they become of their attitude, beliefs and values, and the level of competency they possess for gathering information in the first instance has profound implications on public safety, problem solving and information used by the courts in civil and criminal proceedings.

-Information Gathering for Uniform Police and Military Security and Reliability Assessment for Uniform Police and Military Security courses are offered free of charge to public and military police and military security at installations through a partnership between AlterNation LLC @ tranzform and the St. Petersburg College (Florida), Center for Public Safety and Innovation.
-The training considers the factors in the preceding paragraphs.
+Information Gathering for Uniform Police and Military Security and Reliability Assessment for Uniform Police and Military Security courses are for uniform, ‘first responder’ public and military police.
+They are offered through a partnership between The ATRiM Group @ tranzform and the St. Petersburg College (Florida), Center for Public Safety and Innovation.

-This online training is and introductory level course which should take an average three to five (4- 5) hours each to complete.
-Students are asked and prompted to keep a journal to record their insights, thoughts and felling as part of the learning experience.
-The courses are most effective when this training is reinforced with timely feedback for supervisors.
+This online training is at the introductory level.
+It should take an average three to five (4- 5) hours each to complete.
+Students are asked and prompted to keep a journal to record their insights, thoughts and feelings as part of the experiential learning process.

 No charge for students vetted by the Center for Police Policy and Innovation